Defeasible RDFS via Rational Closure: Defeasible

 Now, given a defeasible graph $G$, let $\IG$ be the set of the ranked interpretations $\R^G$ and let $\RG$ be the elements of $\IG$ that are also models for $G$, that is,

-\nd Note that by Lemma~\ref{complete1}, $\RG$ is not empty.
+\nd Note that $\RG$ is not empty, since for any defeasible graph $G$ it is easy to define a trivial ranked model: using the construction in Lemma~\ref{completefirst} we define the $\rhodfbot$-interpretation $\I_{G^s}$, that is a model of $G^s$, the strict counterpart of $G$ (see above); consider the ranked interpretation $\R^{tr} = (\M^G,r)$, where $r(\I_{G^s})=0$ and $r(\I)=\infty$ for any other $\I\in\M^G$.
+It is easy to check that $\R^{tr}$ is a model of the defeasible graph $G$.

 Moreover, since the domains in Equation~\ref{gsdom} are finite, $\M^G$ is finite as well.
-Additionally, as a ranked interpretation $\R^G = (\M^G,r)$ build over $\M^G$ has to satisfy the convexity property (see Definition~\ref{defint}), the ranking function $r$ is bounded by $|\M^G|$.\footnote{That is, the maximal rank of any interpretation in $\M^G$ cannot exceed $|\M^G|$.} Therefore, $\IG$ is a finite and, thus, so is $\RG$.
+Additionally, as a ranked interpretation $\R^G = (\M^G,r)$ built over $\M^G$ has to satisfy the convexity property (see Definition~\ref{defint}), the ranking function $r$ is bounded by $|\M^G|$.\footnote{That is, the maximal rank of any interpretation in $\M^G$ cannot exceed $|\M^G|$.} Therefore, $\IG$ is finite and, thus, so is $\RG$.

-Please note that by construction $\R,\R' \in \RG$ differ only \wrt~the involved ranking functions $r,r'$, respectively, which induces the following order over the ranked models in $\RG$.